alaahelmyoraby/RNA-seq-Analysis/README.md

 - **Exploratory plots**: Boxplots, histograms, and PCA plots.
 - **DEGs**: Lists of upregulated and downregulated genes.
 - **Visualizations**: Volcano plots, heatmaps, and bar plots.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This **README.md** file provides a clear and structured overview of your RNA-Seq analysis pipeline.
-You can upload it to GitHub along with your code for documentation.
-Let me know if you need further assistance! 😊